 Maternity benefit is equal to 75% of the woman's income (up to €751 per week in 2011).
 The benefit is paid for 18 weeks, beginning between the 6th and 2nd week before childbirth.
 Parents also receive a maternity grant (a lump sum of €521).

-In 2010 employment rates for mothers of children under six were higher than for women as a whole – 71.8% vs. 61.6% - and both are above the EU averages (58.9% vs. 58.5% respectively).
-The same pattern holds true for men, with 89.8% of fathers and 74.7% of men as a whole in employment (EU 86.5% vs. 70.1%).
-Women in Cyprus also tend to work longer hours per week than the EU average: 37.9 vs. 33.9.
-At 21% in 2010, the gender pay gap was markedly higher than the EU average of 16.4%.
-Part-time work is less popular than elsewhere in Europe (13% of women work part-time compared to 32.1% in the EU).
+In 2014 employment rates for mothers of children under six were higher than for women as a whole – 68.9% versus 58.6% - which is also above the EU-28 averages (60.7%).
+A similar pattern holds true for men, with 66% of men as a whole in employment versus 83.3% for fathers of children under six in 2014 (while the EU-28 average is slightly higher with 86.5%).
+Women in Cyprus also tend to work longer hours per week than the EU-28 average: 37.4 versus 33.6 in 2014.
+At 15.8% in 2013, the gender pay gap was slightly lower than the EU-28 average of 16.3%.
+Part-time work is less popular than elsewhere in Europe (17.2% of women work part-time compared to 32.8% in the EU-28 in 2014).

 A study ‘Models of work-life balance and the demand for gender-based equality of opportunity – Social networks for work–life balance’ carried out as part of the EU EQUAL Programme showed that there is a great need for improved formal structures and childcare services.
-When asked who looks after their young children while they were at work, 38% of surveyed parents said their children were cared by a grandparent or other relatives, 29% explained that they leave them at home alone and 26% stated they leave the child(ren) with their spouse.
-Only 9% of the respondents said their children attend at a daytime nursery near their home, while 6% employed the services of a paid carer.
+When asked who looks after their young children while they were at work, 38% of surveyed parents said their children were cared for by a grandparent or other relatives, 29% explained that they leave them at home alone and 26% stated they leave the child(ren) with their spouse.
+Only 9% of the respondents said their children attended a daytime nursery near their home, while 6% employed the services of a paid carer.

-The information in the country profile was last updated in November 2012.
+The information in the country profile was last updated in February 2016.

 The initiative included the promotion of flexible operating hours for care facilities and included the launching of a study on open care services in Cyprus.
 As a result 31 care programmes for children, the elderly, persons with disabilities and other dependants, were funded.
 The programmes were implemented through a collaboration between local authorities and non-governmental organisations.

 In addition, SWS launched a study on the role of Local Authorities in the promotion of care policies for the reconciliation of family and working life.
-The goal of the initiative was to help women to enter, re-enter or stay in the labour market.
+The goal of the initiative was to help women to enter, re-enter or stay in. the labour market.